Moonshine Falls

 Yes, Moonshine Falls Scenic Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, wading, sliding, water play.
 Always respect posted closures and seasonal restrictions.

-Moonshine Falls Scenic Swimming Spots is a falls on Varies, see below located in SC, near GREENVILLE.
+Moonshine Falls Scenic Swimming Spots is a falls on Varies, See Below located in South Carolina, near Greenville.
 Guide to unofficial Moonshine Falls swimming spots near Greenville, SC.
 Find directions, safety tips, and seasonal advice for water play.

 AT Table Rock S.P.